Implementing annual rent reviews is critical for ensuring your commercial asset is generating the highest possible return year-on-year.

 Stage 1 – Rent Review Negotiation:

 As there is no fixed method for reviewing commercial property rents, rent reviews are negotiated with the tenant during lease negotiations.

-Taking care not to increase rents too aggressively, as enforcing extraordinarily high rent reviews year-on-year can have the unintended result of driving your tenant out of your property in search of better value.
-Obviously this is not ideal as sourcing and securing tenants comes at a cost.
+Awareness should be given to increasing rents too aggressively.
+Enforcing extraordinarily high rent reviews upon your tenant year-on-year can have the unintended result of driving your tenant out of your property in search of better value.
+Obviously, this is not ideal as periods of vacancy, and sourcing and securing new tenants does come at a cost.

 Rent Review Methods

 The most common rent review methods for commercial real estate in WA are;

 The most predictable and straightforward rent review method of the three outlined here.

 Fixed reviews negotiated at the time of entering the lease provide for rent to be increased by a fixed percentage, say 4% for example.

 Often used between lease terms, where a tenant has an option to extend… that is, an opportunity to commit to a further term within the lease, market reviews aim to bring the lease in line with current market rates.